Adaptive Width Neural Networks: Adaptive Width Learning

 \subsection{Future Directions and Limitations}

 MLPs are ubiquitous in modern deep architectures.
 They are used at the very end of CNNs, in each Transformer layer, and they process messages coming from neighbors in DGNs.
 Our experiments focus on MLPs to showcase \method{}'s broad applicability, but there are many other scenarios where one can apply \method{}'s principles.
-For instance, one could impose a soft ordering of importance on CNNs' filters at each layer, therefore learning the number of filters during training. \\ From a more theoretical perspective, we believe one could draw connections between our technique and the Information Bottleneck principle \cite{tishby_information_2000}, which seeks maximally representative (i.e., performance) and compact representations (e.g., width).
-Finally, the analysis of different functions $f$ to soft-order neurons, for instance a power-law distribution or a sigmoid-like function, may have a different impact on convergence and performance and could be empirically investigated.
+For instance, one could impose a soft ordering of importance on CNNs' filters at each layer, therefore learning the number of filters during training.
+However, doing so would require a distinct formalization, which is why this lies beyond the scope of the present work. \\ From a more theoretical perspective, we believe one could draw connections between our technique and the Information Bottleneck principle \citep{tishby_information_2000}, which seeks maximally representative (i.e., performance) and compact representations (e.g., width).
+In addition, we could try to revisit the theoretical results of \citet{caron_overparameterised_2025} in the NTK regime to better understand convergence properties of adaptive-width neural networks. since both are based on asymmetric rescaling of activations.

-\method{} needs to change the network at \textit{training} time with an associated overhead.
-Our current implementation has only a 3-4$\times$ overhead \textit{on the smallest datasets}, the worst case scenario for our approach, where the inference cost is negligible compared to the network update.
-For more realistic tasks, we believe our method is advantageous compared to the cost of a grid-search or alternating training/updating approaches.
-In addition, further optimizations are possible: i) by updating the width every $M$ mini-batches rather than at every step; ii) by allocating a larger network and dynamically grow it only if needed; iii) by creating ad-hoc support of \method{} on deep learning libraries.